An Overview of the Appraisal Process

-A home purchase can be the most significant investment most may ever encounter.
-Whether it's a main residence, an additional vacation home or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple parties to see it through.
+Purchasing a house can be the most important financial decision many people might ever encounter.
+It doesn't matter if where you raise your family, an additional vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple people working in concert to see it through.

-Practically all the participants are very familiar.
-The most recognizable entity in the transaction is the real estate agent.
-Next, the mortgage company provides the financial capital required to finance the transaction.
-The title company makes sure that all areas of the sale are completed and that a clear title passes to the buyer from the seller.
+You're probably familiar with the parties taking part in the transaction.
+The real estate agent is the most known entity in the transaction.
+Then, the bank provides the money necessary to bankroll the transaction.
+The title company makes sure that all aspects of the transaction are completed and that a clear title transfers to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the property is worth the amount being paid?
+So, who's responsible for making sure the property is worth the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from C. Gaba Appraisals, LLC will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the property.
+Our first task at C. Gaba Appraisals, LLC is to inspect the property to ascertain its true status.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the house.

 Replacement Cost

-Here, the appraiser gathers information on local building costs, the cost of labor and other factors to determine how much it would cost to build a property comparable to the one being appraised.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
 This estimate commonly sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+The cost approach is also the least used predictor of value.

-Appraisers get to know the communities in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the home at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject.

-• Say, for example, the comparable has a storm shelter and the subject doesn't, the appraiser may subtract the value of a storm shelter from the sales price of the comparable.
+• Say, for example, the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At C. Gaba Appraisals, LLC, we are an authority when it comes to knowing the worth of real estate features in Mobile and Mobile County neighborhoods.
-This approach to value is commonly awarded the most consideration when an appraisal is for a real estate sale.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to putting a value on features of homes in Mobile and Mobile, C. Gaba Appraisals, LLC is your local authority.
+The sales comparison approach to value is commonly given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach